taeohkim98/Cyclist-Portfolio-from-Google-Data-Analytics/README.md

 # Analysis
 Tools I used for data analysis was **Google Bigquery** with SQL.
 All of my SQL commands are in **All SQL Commands.sql** under the same repository of this rmd file.
 Pivot tables were utilized alongside Google Sheets to enhance the quality and interpretability of the visualizations.

-1. **Age Distribution:** Casual riders tend to be younger than members.
-Due to data skewness, medians were used: median birth year is 1992 for casuals and 1985 for members.
+1. **Age Distribution:** Due to data skewness, medians were used: median birth year is 1992 for casuals and 1985 for members.
 (Since birth year was only recorded in the 2020 dataset, the results are derived exclusively from the 2020 data.)
 <img width="568" height="494" alt="image" src="https://github.com/user-attachments/assets/d8bb0631-88db-4cfc-b68e-8b56cb73016b" />

 2. **Ride Duration:** Casuals typically take 6 times longer trips than members.
 <img width="600" height="371" alt="image" src="https://github.com/user-attachments/assets/b2aec693-313b-4b86-8f58-1a3a60fb0b06" />

-3. **Hourly Patterns:** Members typically ride from early morning to early afternoon, while casual riders tend to ride during daytime hours.
+3. **Hourly Patterns:** Analysis shows that casual riders primarily ride during daytime, whereas members are more active during commute hours.
 For instance, at 8 a.m., the difference in bike usage between the two user groups is approximately 60 rides.
 <img width="568" height="494" alt="image" src="https://github.com/user-attachments/assets/d146cd40-2922-4b48-94f1-018269399e68" />

-4. **Seasonal Patterns:** Both groups ride more in March compared to January and February.
-Of the total rides in Q1, 31% occurred in January, 30% in February, and 39% in March (spring in Chicago).
+4. **Seasonal Patterns:** Analysis of Q1 2019 and 2020 data shows that 31% of rides took place in January, 30% in February, and 39% in March, indicating increased activity during Chicago’s spring season.
 <img width="600" height="371" alt="image" src="https://github.com/user-attachments/assets/9cddda74-3455-411d-8290-c223b1e1628f" />
 <img width="666" height="339" alt="image" src="https://github.com/user-attachments/assets/786af3f7-bf68-4220-9812-6b2a11edb8fc" />